FOREX-Euro consolidates gains; yen edges lower

 expected no move on the actual rating until late 2013.

-The euro had risen to a high of $1.3399 on Monday even after
+euro had risen to a high of $1.3399 on Monday even after the IMF

 Traders said markets were simply looking for an excuse to